-Inspired by the 10 minute walk
+Inspired by the 10-minute walk

 First, we obtained a $300,000 funding commitment from Atlanta City Councilmember Marci Collier Overstreet.
 Next, we raised another $100,000 from a Park Pride Legacy grant to fund improvements to the preserve’s entranceway, parking area, and meadows.
 In the winter of 2021, DPR (the Department of Parks and Recreation) initiated the Cascade Glade Project.
-The project’s phases will include: procurement, community engagement, design, permitting, and construction.
-The project is now in the procurement phase to onboard design, engineering, and construction contractors.
-In August 2021, the design team was selected.
-To help connect the municipality’s design team with the community, CSNC representatives began reaching out to Cascade Heights residents to collect their contact information and facilitate public participation in the design of the project.
-Once all the community contact information has been collected, CSNC will pass it on to the City of Atlanta Mayor’s Office of Cultural Affairs, and landscape architect Patrick Hand who provided insight on the project.
+The project’s phases include procurement, community engagement, design, permitting, and construction.
+The project was completed in July 2023.
+Atlanta City Councilmember Marci Collier Overstreet hosted the opening ceremony on June 16th, 2023.
+The ceremony was well attended by the public, the City of Atlanta Department of Parks and Recreation, Park Pride, the City of Atlanta Mayor’s Office of Cultural Affairs, and landscape architect Patrick Hand who provided insight on the project.
 The video below illustrates the concept plan prepared for fundraising purposes.
 This visual is only a concept.
 The final plan is in the flipbook below.